 By 17 Petra was running her own gallery café, Petra’s, working hard, both on the canvas and in the kitchen.
 In time, success in her business provided funds for her to follow her dream to travel to distant lands and cultures.

-By her early 20s Petra was on her way to Africa, responding to an inner calling to continue to discover the world, experience a culture far removed from her own, study nature close up and willingly accept all the associated risks.
-Boldly she set off on her own and was soon welcomed by local people, some of who hosted her in their homes.
+By her early 20s Petra was on her way to Africa, responding to a calling to discover much more of the world, experience a culture far removed from her own, study nature close up and willingly accept all the associated risks.
+Boldly she set off on her own and was soon welcomed by local people, some of whom hosted her in their homes.
 This forced her to be brave, depend on her own resources and gave her an authentic experience she would not have encountered as a “tourist”.
-She says she saw the best and worst of humanity, from the very privileged to those struggling to survive poverty and prejudice
+She says she saw the best and worst of humanity, from the very privileged to those struggling to survive poverty and prejudice.

 After contracting malaria and at risk of death, Petra returned to Australia where she spent several months rehabilitating.